sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 expressions   |
 -------------|------
-description  | Filter expressions to be compared with event data.
+description  | Event filter expressions to be compared with event data.
 You can reference event metadata without including the `metadata` scope (for example, `event.entity.namespace`). required     | true type         | Array example      | {{< highlight shell >}}"expressions": [